 Get a hold of it right away from the following URL.

 On March 17th, 2020, IMSA WeatherTech had a sportscar championship.

-I had been invited to cover the event for 12 hours by the event coordinator.
+The event coordinator invited me to cover the event for 12 hours.

 I grabbed my Sony A6400 camera, which I recently purchased for around $1000, to record the picturesque motions of the event.

 The rapid reflexes of the 6 Mazda MX-5 Miatas paired with Sony’s graphics, developed explicitly for sports photography and filmmaking, were impossible to ignore.

 The organizer of this unavoidable event has also urged that I share the beautiful photos I took to my gallery (website).